The Ten Commandments (1956 film): Special effects

-The special photographic effects in The Ten Commandments were created by John P. Fulton, A.S.C. (who received an Oscar for his effects in the film), head of the special effects department at Paramount Pictures, assisted by Paul Lerpae, A.S.C. in Optical Photography (blue screen "travelling matte" composites) and Farciot Edouart, A.S.C., in Process Photography (rear projection effects).
-Fulton's effects included the building of Seti's Jubilee treasure city, the Burning Bush, the fiery hail from a cloudless sky, the Angel of Death, the composites of the Exodus, the Pillar of Fire, the giving of the Ten Commandments, and the tour de force, the parting of the Red Sea.
+The special photographic effects in The Ten Commandments were created by John P. Fulton, A.S.C. (who received an Oscar for his effects in the film), head of the special effects department at Paramount Pictures, assisted by Paul Lerpae, A.S.C. in optical photography (blue screen "travelling matte" composites) and Farciot Edouart, A.S.C., in process photography (rear projection effects).
+Fulton's effects included the building of Sethi's treasure city, the Burning Bush, the fiery hail from a cloudless sky, the Angel of Death, the composites of the Exodus, the Pillar of Fire, the giving of the Ten Commandments, and the tour de force, the parting of the Red Sea.

-The parting of the Red Sea was considered the most difficult special effect ever performed up to that time.
-This effect took about six months of VistaVision filming, and combined scenes shot on the shores of the Red Sea in Egypt, with scenes filmed at Paramount Studios in Hollywood of a huge water tank split by a U-shaped trough, into which approximately 360,000 gallons of water were released from the sides, as well as the filming of a giant waterfall also built on the Paramount backlot to create the effect of the walls of the parted sea out of the turbulent backwash.
-All of the multiple elements of the shot were then combined in Paul Lerpae's optical printer, and matte paintings of rocks by Jan Domela concealed the matte lines between the real elements and the special effects elements.
-The parting of the Red Sea sequence is considered by many to be one of the greatest special effects of all time.
+In his autobiography, DeMille wrote about the making of some of the film's special effects.
+He said he wanted to depict the Burning Bush the way it is described in the Bible, "burning but not consumed."
+His secretary Doris Turner bought him a fireplace-shaped clock "with wavy light from a hidden source playing over small artificial logs," and DeMille showed the clock to Fulton, who managed to recreate the effect on the screen.
+For God's voice in the Burning Bush, DeMille turned to an ancient Jewish legend in the Midrash Rabbah, which said that God spoke to Moses with the voice of Amram, Moses' father, so he would not be frightened.
+Charlton Heston's voice was slightly slowed and deepened.
+DeMille's depiction of the Angel of Death was based on a sketch made by another of his secretaries, Lynn Hayne.
+One night, Hayne was looking out a window and saw a strange cloud that spread across the sky and had "fingers" pointing down toward the horizon; she drew it and sent it to DeMille the following day.

-Unlike the technique used by ILM for Raiders of the Lost Ark and Poltergeist of injecting poster paints into a glass tank containing a salt water inversion layer, the cloud effects for The Ten Commandments were formed with white Britt smoke filmed against a translucent sky backing, and colors were added optically.
+The cloud effects in the Red Sea sequence were formed with white smoke filmed against a translucent sky backing, and colors were added optically.
 Striking portraits of Charlton Heston as Moses and three women in front of menacing clouds were photographed by Wallace Kelly, A.S.C. in Farciot Edouart's process (rear projection) department, in what are still considered unforgettable scenes.
 DeMille used these scenes to break up the montage, framing his subjects like a Renaissance master.

-DeMille was reluctant to discuss technical details of how the film was made, especially the optical tricks used in the parting of the Red Sea.
-It was eventually revealed that footage of the Red Sea was spliced with film footage (run in reverse) of water pouring from large U-shaped trip-tanks set up in the studio backlot.